ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkCmdDrawIndirectCountKHR.md

-  enabled, but without the `VK_DYNAMIC_STATE_VERTEX_INPUT_EXT` dynamic state enabled, then [vkCmdBindVertexBuffers2EXT](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkCmdBindVertexBuffers2EXT.html) **must** have been called in the current command buffer prior to this draw command, and the `pStrides` parameter of [vkCmdBindVertexBuffers2EXT](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkCmdBindVertexBuffers2EXT.html) **must** not be `NULL`
+  enabled, but without the `VK_DYNAMIC_STATE_VERTEX_INPUT_EXT` dynamic state enabled, then [vkCmdBindVertexBuffers2EXT](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkCmdBindVertexBuffers2EXT.html) **must** have been called and not subsequently [invalidated](#dynamic-state-lifetime) in the current command buffer prior to this draw command, and the `pStrides` parameter of [vkCmdBindVertexBuffers2EXT](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkCmdBindVertexBuffers2EXT.html) **must** not be `NULL`